bhayer96/Configuration-Scrubber-An-Automation-Tool/README.md

 >>   de
 ```
 Continue playing with menu until you wish to quit.
-Depending on what you scrubbed, there should be either one or two output files.
+Depending on what you scrubbed, there will be either one or two output files.
 If you chose to scrub IP addresses, then there will be two new files.